ant-design/ant-design/components/space/index.en-US.md

 ## When To Use

 - Avoid components clinging together and set a unified space.
-- Use Space.Compact when child components are compactly connected.
+- Use Space.Compact when child form components are compactly connected and the border is collapsed.

 ## API